 These dogs don’t just make great pets.
 Their affectionate, calm, and warm personality makes them fantastic therapy dogs.
 However, you must ensure you keep your Cavapoo healthy.
 They are predisposed to some dangerous health conditions inherited from the Cavalier.

 4. Mini Cockapoo

-The miniature Cockapoo is one of the world’s most popular mini dog breeds.
+The miniature Cockapoo is one of the world’s most popular Mini Doodle breeds.
 These dogs are bred from a Mini Poodle and a Cocker Spaniel.
 Spaniels were often used as companions or hunting dogs in Spain in the 1800s because of their intelligence.
 The Cockapoo is a loving, sweet, calm, and loyal animal.
 These cuddly little dogs love participating in family activities and go to any lengths to please their owners.
 They inherit this behavior from their Poodle parents.
-Cockapoos are known to be sensitive and soft dogs.
+Cockapoos are known to be sensitive, warm dogs.

 5. Mini Goldendoodle